guilhermesimoes/guilhermesimoes.github.io/_drafts/shaders-case-study-pokemon-battles.md

 It got complex _fast_.
 How do I calculate the perimeter of a circle?
 Right, 2πr.
 Oh, but there's no π constant in WebGL, I need to define it.
 How do I compute the angle between a point (x, y) and the positive x axis? [`atan`].
 Oh, but I need it to be an angle between 0 and 2π. [`atan2`].
 Oh, but there's no `atan2` in WebGL, I need to write it.
 And on and on.

-Finally, for **_some_** reason the animation is going in a clockwise direction when it should be going in the opposite direction!
+In the end, for **_some_** reason the animation is going in a clockwise direction when it should be going in the opposite direction!
 I tried the same shader in a [shadertoy] and there it goes in an anticlockwise direction.
 I give up.
 </div>

 <div class="scene" data-texture-src="/assets/images/pokemon-textures/6-ho-oh2.png" markdown="1">